9 Easy Day Trips from Tallinn by Bus, Ferry or Train

 1. Naissaar Island

-Next to the lighthouse, there is a house where even the lighthouse keeper lives.
+Next to the lighthouse stands a small white house — yes, the lighthouse keeper really lives there.

 In brief: